Test 2 on Wednesday! See Studyguide and Handouts below

 You are given some disk space on the X drive (also called H drive) on the Sumwalt network.
 Your files must be on the X drive to be graded.
 Your instructors can see everything on your X drive but cannot put anything there or change anything.
 Always work from the X drive while in the lab and back up your files to your flash drive before you leave.
 The X drive is backed up frequently.
 Emailing html files may change the code.
 Lab assignments are not accepted by email; they must be on the X drive before the deadline to be graded.

 Your code is to be written using a text editor.
 We use SciTE in the lab.
 It's free and can be downloaded on your home computer.
 SciTE You can just lownload wscite.zip and open the folder; you don't need to install.
 You can also use Notepad++ which is another free text editor.
 Mac users can use Text Wrangler (MAC) instead, which is also free.
-Never use code that has been in a word processor such ae word.
+Never use code that has been in a word processor such as Microsoft Word.

 If you have an excused absence for a test; there will be one cumulative make-up test scheduled near the end of the semester.
 There are no make-up quizzes.
 At least one quiz grade will be dropped.